dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Token Request

-To obtain the ID Token, the RP generates a `DPoP` header, setting the `nonce` claim of the `DPoP` header to the value of the authorization code.
+To obtain the ID Token, the RP generates a `DPoP` header, adding the `code` claim of the `DPoP` header JWT to the value of the authorization code.
 This binds the authorization code to the token request.

-Note the `nonce` claim in `DPoP` is specified in [RFC9449] section 4.2 and is not the same as the ID Token `nonce` claim defined in [OpenID Connect] 3.1.

 Non-normative example: